US Army sets aside convictions of 110 Black soldiers over 1917 Houston riots | KRDO

 “In the months that followed, the Army convicted 110 Soldiers in a process that was, according to historians, characterized by numerous irregularities,” according to the Army.
 Of those, 19 were slain in the largest mass execution of soldiers by the branch, it said.

-Now, the Army has set aside all 110 court-martial convictions of 3-24 soldiers stemming from the events of August 23, 1917, corrected military records to show honorable discharge for 3-24 soldiers not restored to duty and set up a way “to deliver survivor benefits long-denied the financial resources owed to them” through their family members, Camarillo said.
+Now, the Army has set aside all 110 court-martial convictions of soldiers from the 3rd Battalion, 24th Infantry Regiment stemming from the events of August 23, 1917, corrected military records to show honorable discharge for the soldiers not restored to duty and set up a way “to deliver survivor benefits long-denied the financial resources owed to them” through their family members, Camarillo said.

 The Buffalo Soldiers nickname came to be associated with the all-Black 24th and 25th Infantry regiments, which often fought beside cavalry outfits.
 It originally was given to Black soldiers from the 9th and 10th Cavalry regiments by their adversaries in the Indian wars following the Civil War, perhaps because the Indians respected the soldiers for their courage and fearlessness – qualities they found in the buffalo.